AOEpeople/aoe_technology_radar/radar/2017-03-01/spring-boot.md

 It's based on the rock-solid Spring framework and provides excellent documentation.

 At AOE, we use Spring Boot in a microservice architecture.
-Together with Groovy as the implementation Language, and some other Tools (Spring Security, Cloud, HATEOAS, Data, Session) from the Spring environment, we are able to create complex and powerful applications in no time.
+Together with Groovy as the implementation Language, and some other ui-and-devices (Spring Security, Cloud, HATEOAS, Data, Session) from the Spring environment, we are able to create complex and powerful applications in no time.